rust-console/gba/book/src/ch03/regular_backgrounds.md

 rendering to reach outside of the background charblocks you'll get an implementation defined result.
 It's not the dreaded "undefined behavior" we're often worried about in programming, but the results _are_ determined by what you're running the game on.
-With real hardware, you get a bizarre result (basically another way to put garbage on the screen).
+With GBA hardware you get a bizarre result (basically another way to put garbage on the screen).
+With a DS it acts as if the tiles were all 0s.
 If you use an emulator it might or might not allow for you to do this, it's up to the emulator writers.

 ## Set Your IO Registers